Freestyler

 "Freestyler" is a song by Finnish hip hop group Bomfunk MC's.
 It was released in Finland on 30 October 1999 as the third single from their debut studio album, In Stereo (1999), and was released internationally in February 2000.
-"Freestyler" peaked at number four on the Finnish Singles Chart and topped the charts in more than 10 countries, including Australia, Germany, Italy, and New Zealand.
+"Freestyler" peaked at number four on the Finnish Singles Chart and topped the charts in more than 10 countries, including Australia, Germany, Italy, New Zealand and Sweden.
 The song also peaked within the top 10 of the charts in Denmark, Iceland, Ireland, and the United Kingdom.

 Composition

 "Freestyler" is primarily a breakbeat song, with strong influences of UK dance culture and electronic dance music, as well as some influences from drum and bass and hip hop.
 It is written in the key of E minor and composed in a tempo of 164 beats per minute.

 Critical reception

 Daily Record described "Freestyler" as a "cracking old-skool track".
 CMJ New Music Monthly described the track as "a housed-up hip-hoppity mélange of sampled slide-guitar, rubbery synth bass and Caribbean-inflected dance instructions; a dancefloor natural."